conduktor/conduktor-docs/docs/gateway/interceptors/quality/safeguard-data-quality-producer-policy.md

 ## Audit Log

 Any violation of the policy is logged to the configured Audit Log for the Gateway, if it is set up.
 This is currently logged at the *batch* level for each topic in the produce request.
-There is not a per record audit - it rather just identifies that a policy breach did occur for the produce request (and identifies the tenant, username and client IP for the request)
+There is not a per record audit - it identifies that a policy breach occurred for the produce request (and identifies the tenant, username and client IP for the request).

 ## Configuration